pedro-git-projects/greenlight/README.md

 | Post   | /v1/tokens/authentication | Generate a new authentication token      |
 | Post   | /v1/tokens/password-reset | Generate a new password-reset token      |
 | Get    | /debug/vars               | Display application metrics              |

+---

+# Usage

+## Flags

+To change the port the application will run on you can invoke the flag -port=<port number>

+To change the environment you can pass -env=<environment>